bitjudo/bitjudo.github.io/source/_posts/2014-05-13-partial-continuous-deployment-with-docker-and-saltstack.markdown

 # The Salt State
 What makes this all possible is a crafting a SaltStack state to run certain commands when certain conditions apply.
 For example you can have the state stop a running container if a new version of an image is available, but if the image hasn't changed then do nothing.

-For the rest of this article I'll be using [docker index](https://github.com/ekristen/docker-index) (just an application I wrote) as the example application to deploy
+For the rest of this article we'll be using [docker index](https://github.com/ekristen/docker-index) (just an application I wrote) as the example application to deploy.

 If you want to skip the explanation and just grab the whole state file, jump down the page a bit.

 ## The State Explained

 ### Step 1 - Always Pull the Most Recent Image
 First we want to make sure to **ALWAYS** pull the latest image.
-I use different tags based on the environment, `:dev` for dev, `:qa` for quality assurance, `:prod` for production.
-This allows taggging specific versions for release to different environments, but also allows me to tag an application as its version number plus the environment it goes to.
+We use different tags based on the environment, `:dev` for dev, `:qa` for quality assurance, `:prod` for production.
+This allows taggging specific versions for release to different environments, but also allows us to tag an application as its version number plus the environment it goes to.
 By making the state always perform a pull we make sure that the latest image pushed to the registry is pulled down and ready.

 {% codeblock docker-index.sls lang:yaml %}
 docker_index_image: